-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+This module operates with a zero tolerance penalty policy for late submission of all coursework and continuous assessment.

 Notes, worked examples and past papers for this module can be found on Canvas.

 Students must have completed Year 1 maths modules in order to take this module.